Create a map layout

-- Start ArcGIS Pro.
-If prompted, sign in using your licensed ArcGIS account.
+- If prompted, sign in to your ArcGIS account.

 If you don't have ArcGIS Pro or an ArcGIS account, you can sign up for an ArcGIS free trial.